SFTtech/openage/building.md

    etc.
- - after installing, the user will still need to run the convert script using `python3 -m openage.convert`, to store the convert original datafiles to `~/.openage/data/age`.
-This does not work yet, and the invocation will later be integrated into the main binary.
+ - after installing, the user will still need to run the convert script using `python3 -m openage.convert`, to store the convert original assets to `~/.openage`.
+This does not work yet, and the convert invocation will later be integrated into the main binary.

 ### For packagers